SurbitonSoft/Coeus.Search.Source/README.md

 Coeus.Search
 ============

-This project is fork of Lunar project available at https://bitbucket.org/Seemant/lunar-server-4.5.

-It is used for searching and duplicate detection for specific Dynamics CRM systems.
+This project is fork of Lunar project available at https://bitbucket.org/Seemant/lunar-server-4.5 which I hope to take it further.
+It is currently used for searching and duplicate detection for specific Dynamics CRM systems.
 It enables fast and fuzzy searching using Apache Lucene 4.1.0 indexing.

 This version is written in C# using Lucene java libraries converted into .Net 4.5 using IKVM.Net.